nate-strauser/meteor-cookbook/filepicker/recipe.md

 * show strucutre of inkblob, save all to object in example
 * Usage with autoform
 * Exports/Downloads
 * Making a drop pane
+* explain CDN and D3